 One way to get the best of both fuels is by purchasing a dual fuel generator.

-Dual fuel generators — like EcoFlow’s Smart Generator Dual Fuel — have become an increasingly popular choice in recent years because they reap the benefits and minimize the downsides of both propane and gas.
+Dual fuel generators — like EcoFlow’s Smart Generator Dual Fuel — have become an increasingly popular choice in recent years because they reap the benefits and minimise the downsides of both propane and petrol.

 However, even if you opt for solar, dual fuel generators have their place.
 They provide a last line of defense — and give you more options — when you use more electricity than your solar power system can generate.

 Dual-fuel generators run on petrol and propane.
 Using two fuel types gives you more options to refuel during an emergency.
 Dual fuel generators are more efficient, and inverter dual fuel generators throttle their fuel consumption to meet your needs instead of constantly running at full blast and wasting fuel.

 EcoFlow’s Smart Generator Dual Fuel combines petrol and propane to provide robust and reliable backup power.
 The dual fuel generator comes with a 1.05 gallon (4 litre) petrol tank and can use any size of LPG tank you’ll find on the market.
 The generator can reach a peak output of 1900W when using petrol and a slightly lower 1700W when consuming propane.

 Connecting an LPG tank is straightforward and safe.
 With a carbon monoxide detector, fuel alert, engine oil alert, temperature protection, and overload protection, it puts safety first.

 The Smart Generator integrates with other EcoFlow products, such as the DELTA Max and DELTA Pro portable power stations and solar generators.
 Both the DELTA Max and Pro offer solar charging with solar panels and expandable storage by adding extra smart batteries.

 The Dual-Fuel Generator is a more eco-friendly option for users who want the added security of a fossil fuel power source.